 Sally Frank is a printmaker whose images are drawn from her close observations of the natural world.
-Her work incorporates a wide variety of printmaking techniques from traditional etchings, woodcuts and monotypes to experimental print methods.
+She uses a variety of printmaking techniques from traditional etchings, woodcuts and monotypes to newer printmaking methods.

 While driving to work each day I regularly pass a swampy place with hundreds of tall dead trees that has always appealed to my sense of aesthetics.
 While taking some “drive-by pictures” one morning, I noticed what looked like a cluster of nests high up in some of the trees about 70 to 80 feet into the swamp.
 Thanks to the excellent camouflage provided by the trees, it was hard to make out if there were any birds on the nests.
 One morning I happened to drive by when two Great Blue Herons flew in the area.
 Nearly running off the road, I realized that the nests must belong to Great Blue Herons.
 Now I was completely fascinated, so I started pulling off the road to watch for them for a while each time I pass.
 Once I knew what I was looking at, I easily counted the herons.
 First time around there were 8!!
 I couldn’t believe what I was seeing.
 Now I believe there are about at least a dozen.